Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Introduction

 In all above research literature, the authors assume that the source is independently and identically distributed (i.i.d.).
 In many practical applications, samples of input data may be dependent on each other, e.g., Markov chains or hidden Markov models.
 There are a few non-rigorous literatures handling Markov chains using the replica method \cite{NIPS1998_655ea4bd,Takeda_2011,Takeda2010}.
 However, to the best of our knowledge, there exists no rigorously analytic result which was developed based on replica-related methods for these models.
+Some recent works considered the linear model with random generative priors where the signal is the output of a Bayesian neural network with specific structures with the input being an i.i.d. sequence \cite{Aubin2020ExactAF,Tramel2016InferringSC,Aubin2021TheSM}.
+Although these papers are to recover the structured signal, however, the signal structure is different from Markov or hidden Markov.
+For example, if we use a classifier (one layer neural network) with ReLU activation function, i.e., $\bx=\sigma(\ba^T \bu)$ where $\ba$ is Gaussian as the assumptions in these papers and $\bu$ is an i.i.d. vector, then $\bx$ is not Markov or Hidden Markov.
 The adaptive interpolation method looks hard to apply for the linear model with Markov sources or hidden Markov sources since it requires that $X_1,X_2,\ldots,X_n$ are i.i.d. (or at least i.i.d. block-by-block) to guarantee a fixed interpolating free energy at the final $(k,t)$-interpolation model for each finite value of $n$ \cite{Barbier2017TheAI}.
-There were also some existing works related to Mean Square Errors (MSE) achieved by Approximate Message Passing algorithms (AMP) for the linear model with Markov or hidden Markov sources \cite{Philip,MaRushBaron2019,Berthier2017StateEF}. \blue{AMP is initially proposed for sparse signal recovery and compressed sensing \cite{Kabashima_2003, Donoho06,Candes06,Metzler16a}.} AMP algorithms achieve state-of-the-art performance for several high-dimensional statistical estimation problems, including compressed sensing and low-rank matrix estimation \cite{BayatiMonta2011, MontanariRamji2020}.
+There were also some existing works related to Mean Square Errors (MSE) achieved by Approximate Message Passing algorithms (AMP) for the linear model with Markov or hidden Markov sources \cite{Philip,MaRushBaron2019,Berthier2017StateEF}.
+Approximate message passing (AMP) refers to a class of efficient algorithms for statistical estimation in high-dimensional problems such as compressed sensing and low-rank matrix estimation.
+AMP is initially proposed for sparse signal recovery and compressed sensing \cite{Donoho06,Candes06,Metzler16a}.
+AMP algorithms have been proved to be effective in reconstructing sparse signals from a small number of incoherent linear measurements.
+Their dynamics are accurately tracked by a simple one-dimensional iteration termed \emph{state evolution} \cite{BayatiMonta2011}.
+The state evolution is redefined in non-asymptotic sense for the sparse linear regression with sublinear sparsity in \cite{Truong2021FundamentalLA}.
+AMP algorithms achieve state-of-the-art performance for several high-dimensional statistical estimation problems, including compressed sensing \cite{Donoho2009a,BayatiMonta2011,Krzakala2012} and low-rank matrix estimation \cite{BayatiMonta2011, MontanariRamji2020}.